ocaml-ppx/ppxlib/doc/index.rst

 --------

-This is the user manual for ppxlib, the core of the ppx metaprogramming system for OCaml_ and its derivatives such as Reason_.
+This is the user manual for ppxlib, the core of the ppx meta-programming system for OCaml_ and its derivatives such as Reason_.
 This manual is aimed at both users and authors of ppx rewriters and contains everything one should know in order to use or write ppx rewriters.